Esri/arcgis-experience-builder-sdk-resources/widgets/use-calcite-components/README.md

 ## How it works

-First, we intall `@esri/calcite-components` and `@esri/calcite-components-react` to the widget directory.
+First, install `@esri/calcite-components` and `@esri/calcite-components-react` to the widget directory.

 ```json
   "dependencies": {